-- 1. Build the amplifier showed in Design Exercises ii.
-Connect the output from the previous Small Signal step to the base series coupling capacitor $C_1$ .
-Leave the oscilloscope's yellow CH1 to where it was ( $^220mV{pp}$ ).
-Disconnect the cyan CH2 and connect it to $V_c$ .
+- 1. Build the amplifier you designed in Homework 6 iii a.
+Connect the output from step 1 above to the base series coupling capacitor C1.
+Leave the oscilloscope's yellow CH1 to where it was (~20mV{pp}).
+Disconnect the cyan CH2 and connect it to V_c.
 You should observe that the cyan wave has a dc offset and a phase shift compared to the yellow wave.
+Explain your observation.
+Measure the open load voltage gain $A{v(open \ load)}$.
+Does it agree with your homework?
 Show the signals to your TA/professor.
-Take a screenshot with measurements. - 2.
-Connect a $10k\Omega$ load resistor to this amplifier.
-Don't forget the coupling capacitor $C_2$ .
-Get a third BNC cable and plug it to the magenta CH3 $(v{out(load)})$ .
+Take a screenshot with measurements and tape it to your lab book. - 2.
+Connect a 10k Ω load resistor to your amplifier.
+This is step c of Homework 6-iii.
+Don't forget the coupling capacitor C2.
+Get a third BNC cable and plug it to the magenta CH3 ($v{out(load)}$).
 Use this cable to measure the loaded output wave.
 The magenta sine wave should have the same peak-to-peak value and in phase with the cyan wave without the dc offset.
-Measure the loaded voltage gain $A{v(loaded)}$ .
+Explain your observation.
+Measure the loaded voltage gain $A{v(loaded)}$.
 Show the 3 signals to your TA/professor.
-Repeat with a $2k\Omega$ and a $500\Omega$ resistor.
-Take a screenshot for each load resistor.
+Repeat with a $2k\Omega$ and a 500Ω resistor.
+Does the measurement agree with your homework?
+Take a screenshot for each load resistor and tape to your lab book.